clethrill/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 * One to the south, which leads to [[#T3i.
 Garden]].
 * One to the north, which leads to [[#T3k.
 Baba Lysaga’s Hut]].

-In addition, when the players first move across the mansion, the **ghost** of Burgomaster Lazlo Ulrich appears before them.
+In addition, when the players first move across the mansion, the **ghost** of Mayor Lazlo Ulrich appears before them.
 When he does so, read:

 <div class="description">
 <p>The fog stirs—then forms into a silhouette: a giant of a man with a thick, drooping mustache, his shadow dark against the mist.
 As his form resolves, so too do his features: his face and torso are mutilated, with his entrails hanging out like frayed rope.</p>